YeoBL/yeobl.github.io/_posts/2025-06-20-SSMCTF-2025-Crypto-Writeup.md

 Interestingly, we are given $n$ and $p - leak$.
 My first thought was to just run the code and find $leak$, use it to find $p$ which would solve the factorization problem.

-Unfortunately, running it seems to take forever, and the line that calculates $leak$ is simply too caonvoluted for us to figure out what's going on.
+Unfortunately, running it seems to take forever, and the line that calculates $leak$ is simply too convoluted for us to figure out what's going on.

 #### Factorizing $n$